 What’s the most popular TV show for kids is in America?
 It might not be what you think.
-Figuring out which shows are the most popular for kids right now doesn’t really have anything to do with what you’ve heard about the most.
+Figuring out which kids cartoon shows are the most popular for kids right now doesn’t really have anything to do with what you’ve heard about the most.
 In fact, according to the data, the biggest kids’ shows might shock you.
 Unlike previous decades, the popularity of a show isn’t measured by TV ratings.
 One data-gathering group, Parrot Analytics, measures the popularity of a given show in average on-demand expressions per capita.
 This means their algorithm takes into account viewership, as well as social media engagement.
 In other words, Parrot has taken a look at the clicks, as well as the buzz, to figure out which shows are truly the biggest.
 The main focus here is which shows are in demand — it seems like it would be a no-brainer but actually isn’t.

 Based on their last survey in June 2019, here are the seven most in-demand kids’ shows in the American market.

 (Note: We have excluded The Simpsons, South Park, and Family Guy from this list for the obvious reason that they aren’t kids’ shows.
 However, it should be noted that those three shows all popped up in the top 10 in terms of shows Parrot thinks are in demand for children.
 ALSO: Fatherly is in NO WAY suggesting these are the best kids’ shows right now.
 Instead, we’re just pointing out that modern data collection suggests these shows are actually the most in demand.)

 1. Spongebob Squarepants